ErpNetDocs/tech/modules/logistics/wms/composite-products/working-with-composite-products.md

 ![Inbound Warehouse Requisition with Composite Product](pictures/wr-composite-product.png)

-3. The Warehouse Requisition creates an Inbound Warehouse Order but the WMS recognizes that the product is in fact a composite product (LOG0502).
+3. The Warehouse Requisition creates an Inbound Warehouse Order but the WMS, and more precisely the [LOG0502](https://github.com/ErpNetDocs/model/blob/master/generations/LOG0502.md) generation procedure, recognizes that the product is in fact a composite product (LOG0502).

 4. For this reason, the requisition line is broken down into two types of lines:
 -	Receive (comp) – a component receive line for each one of the composite product’s components